Analysts Set Heska Co. (NASDAQ:HSKA) Price Target at $224.20

-Shares of Heska Co.
-(NASDAQ:HSKA – Get Rating) have received a consensus recommendation of “Hold” from the seven ratings firms that are presently covering the company, MarketBeat Ratings reports.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company.
-The average 1 year price target among brokers that have issued a report on the stock in the last year is $224.20.
+Heska Co.
+(NASDAQ:HSKA – Get Rating) has received an average recommendation of “Hold” from the seven ratings firms that are presently covering the firm, MarketBeat.com reports.
+One research analyst has rated the stock with a sell recommendation, one has given a hold recommendation and three have given a buy recommendation to the company.
+The average 12 month target price among analysts that have covered the stock in the last year is $224.20.

-HSKA has been the topic of a number of recent research reports.
-Zacks Investment Research downgraded Heska from a “hold” rating to a “strong sell” rating in a research report on Tuesday, March 8th.
-Piper Sandler dropped their price target on Heska from $210.00 to $190.00 and set an “overweight” rating on the stock in a research report on Thursday, March 17th.
-Morgan Stanley dropped their price target on Heska from $190.00 to $161.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 1st.
-JPMorgan Chase & Co. dropped their price objective on Heska from $300.00 to $250.00 and set an “overweight” rating on the stock in a research report on Wednesday, February 23rd.
-Finally, Alliance Global Partners dropped their price objective on Heska from $310.00 to $240.00 in a research report on Wednesday, March 2nd.
+A number of equities analysts have recently weighed in on HSKA shares.
+JPMorgan Chase & Co. reduced their price target on shares of Heska from $300.00 to $250.00 and set an “overweight” rating on the stock in a research report on Wednesday, February 23rd.
+Alliance Global Partners cut their price target on shares of Heska from $310.00 to $240.00 in a research report on Wednesday, March 2nd.
+TheStreet lowered shares of Heska from a “c-” rating to a “d+” rating in a research note on Friday, February 11th.
+Zacks Investment Research lowered shares of Heska from a “hold” rating to a “strong sell” rating in a research note on Tuesday, March 8th.
+Finally, Morgan Stanley decreased their target price on shares of Heska from $190.00 to $161.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 1st.

 Heska Company Profile (Get Rating)